sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/Templates/report.md

 sidebar_position: 7
 sidebar_class_name: cli-template-report
 keywords: ['cli', 'template', 'report']
-description: Learn about the CLI commands you can use to interact with VAs in this guide.
+description: Learn about the commands you can use to run report templates from the CLI.
 slug: /tools/cli/templates/report
 tags: ['CLI']
 ---

-Use Report Templates to run a set of simple predefined search queries from the CLI Reports are most useful when you do not care about the search results returned from a query, and only want to know the Count of results.
+Use report templates to run sets of simple, predefined search queries from the CLI.
+Reports are most useful when you don't care about the search results returned from a query and you only want to know the count of results.

 This is an example of a report template: